AbdulBasit313/styled-components-react/README.md

 The `Breakpoints.ts` file is used to handle responsive design using media queries.
 It defines different breakpoints for various screen sizes, allowing your application to adapt and provide the best layout to users.
 By using media queries in Styled Components, you can easily adjust styles based on the device width.

+Read the article ["Styled Components Media Queries for Responsive Styling"](https://www.codevertiser.com/styled-components-media-queries/) to learn about media queries in detail.

 ### Fonts.module.css

 The `Fonts.module.css` file is used to import and define font styles for your Styled Components.
 It includes font-face declarations for different font weights and allows you to use custom fonts in your application.